stackabletech/trino-lb/docs/persistence/redis.md

 # Redis persistence

-The Redis persistence currently only supports a [Redis Cluster](https://redis.io/docs/management/scaling/) as a distributed key-value store.
+The Redis persistence currently supports either a single-instance Redis instance or a [Redis Cluster](https://redis.io/docs/management/scaling/) as a distributed key-value store.
-A single-instance Redis server is currently not supported but would be an easy addition.

 The Redis persistence is the most tested implementation and is currently the recommended choice for production systems.